harshtomar6/hurls.in/README.md

 # hurls.in
-hurls.in is a URL Shortning website
+hurls.in is a URL Shortening website